miguitarra/PyFAcc-SCF/README.md

 # CPU/GPU acceleration of SCF module
-This repository contains the code and theoretical background of the Project in Practice with Molecular Quantum Solutions (MQS) produced during the Spring block of 2025.
+This repository contains the code produced during a Project in Practice at the University of Copenhagen in collaboration with Molecular Quantum Solutions (MQS) during the Spring block of 2025.

 ---
 > Contact: